WIMP Meets ALP: Coherent Freeze-Out of Dark Matter

 with the dimensionless potential defined as

-\end{appendix} where $\gamma(\varphi) \equiv |1-\varphi^2/2|$.
-Expanding (\ref{eq:Vfull}) in the relativistic limit $\gamma x \ll1$ and keeping terms up to ${\cal O}(\varphi^2)$, one precisely reproduces the corresponding leading-order result in Eq.~(\ref{eq:FDrel}), the thermal correction to the quadratic term.
+where $\gamma(\varphi) \equiv |1-\varphi^2/2|$.
+Expanding Eq.~(\ref{eq:Vfull}) in the relativistic limit $\gamma x \ll1$ and keeping terms up to ${\cal O}(\varphi^2)$, one precisely reproduces the corresponding leading-order result in Eq.~(\ref{eq:FDrel}), namely the thermal correction to the quadratic term.
 This confirms that the quadratic approximation is valid for our analysis in the crossover regime, where the decoupling occurs well before WIMP freeze-out and the condition $\gamma x\ll 1$ is always satisfied.
 In the FOPT regime, decoupling occurs much later, but the ALP remains trapped in the symmetry-breaking vacuum, yielding $\gamma x \approx 1.33$.
 Consequently, the relativistic expansion still remains a good approximation.
 Fig.~\ref{fig:ThermalPotential} compares the full thermal potential (\ref{eq:Vfullnormalized}) with the approximate form (\ref{eq:potential}) used in the main text.
 The full potential likewise develops a symmetry-breaking minimum near $\varphi = \pm \sqrt{2}$ and, crucially, shows the characteristic degenerate vacua associated with a first-order transition at small $\kappa$.
 This confirms that the qualitative dynamics described in the main text, including the delayed symmetry restoration and the trapping of the ALP field, persist beyond the quadratic approximation.
 In particular, WIMP freeze-out can still be significantly delayed for sufficiently small $\kappa$.
 Quantitatively, we find a slightly different scaling behavior of the coherent freeze-out temperature with respect to $\kappa$: $x_{\rm cfo}\sim \kappa^{-1/3}$ when using the full potential in Eq.~(\ref{eq:Vfullnormalized}) and $x_{\rm cfo}\sim \kappa^{-1/2}$ when using the approximate potential in Eq.~(\ref{eq:potential}).
 Consequently, for the same value of $\kappa \ll 1$, the full potential restores the symmetry at an earlier time compared to the approximate potential, leading to a milder enhancement of the relic abundance.
 In the numerical results shown in Figs.~\ref{fig:abundance} and \ref{fig:boostsigma} of the main text, we adopt the more accurate treatment based on the full potential.

 In the following, we provide an analytical derivation of the power law $\xcfo \sim \kappa^{-1/3}$ with the full potential in Eq.~(\ref{eq:Vfullnormalized}).
 First, by changing the variable $y \to u\equiv\sqrt{y^2+\gamma^2 x^2}$, the integral in Eq.~(\ref{eq:Vfullnormalized}) becomes